Isaac-G5900/Roma/DEVELOPMENT_NOTES.md

   - Invoking the core graph API to build/update the graph for pathfinding
 - This modular design improves maintainability, scalability, and testability of the overall system.

-## Graph Structure and Edge Storage Update
+## Graph Structure and Edge Storage Update - COMPLETED

-- The core graph data structure is solid for in-memory routing and connectivity.
-- For scalability and fast edge lookups, switch from `std::vector<Edge>` to `std::unordered_map<EdgeKey, Edge>`, where `EdgeKey` is a struct of origin/destination node IDs.
+- ✅ **IMPLEMENTED**: Edge storage upgraded from `std::vector<Edge>` to `std::unordered_map<std::pair<size_t, size_t>, Edge>`
-- This allows O(1) access to edge metadata and simplifies edge existence checks, updates, and removals.
+- ✅ **PERFORMANCE**: O(1) access to edge metadata, simplified edge existence checks, updates, and removals
-- The graph class should focus on representing nodes, neighbor relationships, and edge metadata, but not on search/pathfinding algorithms or data loading.
+- ✅ **ARCHITECTURE**: Graph class focuses on representing nodes, neighbor relationships, and edge metadata
+- ✅ **SEPARATION**: Search/pathfinding algorithms planned for `routingEngine` namespace utilities

-## Separation of Concerns
+## Separation of Concerns - DESIGNED

-- **Graph Loader/Service:** Data ingestion (fetching, parsing, streaming from Overpass) should be handled by a separate loader or routing engine service, not by the graph class itself.
+- **Graph Loader/Service:** Data ingestion (fetching, parsing, streaming from Overpass) handled by separate service
-- **Pathfinding Algorithms:** Search algorithms (A*, Dijkstra, bidirectional search) should be implemented as utilities in the `routingEngine` namespace, operating on the graph but not embedded within it.
+- **Pathfinding Algorithms:** Search algorithms (A*, Dijkstra, bidirectional search) implemented as utilities in the `routingEngine` namespace
+- **Core Graph:** Focused on in-memory structure and basic operations (add/remove nodes/edges, neighbor access)
-- This modular design keeps the graph class lean, focused on structure, and improves maintainability and testability.
+- This modular design improves maintainability, scalability, and testability.

-## POI-to-Way Connectivity Logic
+## POI-to-Way Connectivity Logic - PLANNED

-- When building the graph, connect POIs to ways by checking if the POI coordinates fall within the bounding box of a way's geometry, or by proximity threshold.
+- Connect POIs to ways by checking if POI coordinates fall within the bounding box of a way's geometry, or by proximity threshold
-- For each POI, create edges to nearby ways, then build routes by traversing intersecting ways, always moving closer to the destination.
+- Create edges to nearby ways, then build routes by traversing intersecting ways
-- Use hierarchy filtering (e.g., start with secondary roads) to keep the graph relevant and efficient for the query region.
+- Use hierarchy filtering (e.g., start with secondary roads) for efficiency

-## Next Steps Recap

-1. Refactor edge storage in the graph class to use an unordered_map for scalability.
-2. Keep search/pathfinding logic outside the graph class, as utilities in the routing engine namespace.
-3. Enhance the loader/service to stream and parse ways and POIs, then populate the graph.
+- Bidirectional A* to expand from both origin and destination

+## Implementation Status Summary

+✅ **COMPLETED**:
+- Core graph data structure with smart pointer management
+- Edge storage with O(1) lookup performance
+- Memory leak validation with Valgrind
+- Basic streaming client infrastructure
+- Custom hash implementation for edge keys

+🔄 **IN PROGRESS**:
+- Overpass data streaming and parsing
-4. Implement POI-to-way connectivity logic using bounding box or proximity checks.
+- POI-to-way connectivity logic

-5. Prepare for bidirectional A* pathfinding using the updated graph structure.
+**TODO**:
+- Pathfinding algorithm implementation
+- Graph loader service
+- Performance testing with real-world data

 ---